Dynamic Data Types using std::variant and Unions

 Int: 1092406477

-Because of this, the language’s native implementation of unions is said not to be type-safe.
+Because of this, the language’s native implementation of unions is not type-safe.
 We should instead use type-safe unions where possible.

-Type-safe unions also use the fundamental shared-memory concept, but incorporate guard rails that make the class of bug from our previous example much less likely to occur.
+Type-safe unions also use the fundamental shared-memory concept, but incorporate guard rails that make the category of bugs from our previous example much less likely to occur.

 The standard library’s implementation of a type-safe union is std::variant, which is a template class we spend the rest of this lesson covering.